 As per the ULFA Bylaws, retired Faculty Members are eligible for Associate Member status in the Association, free of charge.
 If desired, retirees may be added to ULFA’s mailing list for written communications.
 For more information please follow this link.

 A Faculty Member is eligible for a one-year study leave after six years of continuous service since appointment to the university or since completion of a previous leave.
 Alternatively, a Faculty Member is eligible for a six-month leave after three years of continuous service.
 During this study leave, a Faculty Member will receive 100% of his/her salary.
 Conditions/provisions for study leave do not appear in the Faculty Handbook.
 Furthermore, policies and procedures are Faculty specific.
-For example, Arts & Science has specific policies and procedures that may be different from those in the Faculty of Education, which are different again from those in the Faculty of Management.
+For example, Arts & Science has specific policies and procedures that may be different from those in the Faculty of Education, which are different again from those in the Dhillon School of Business.

 Applicants are typically notified of the status of their applications in December of the year in which the application was made.
 Once approved, Faculty Members are eligible to apply for Study Leave Relocation Funding through the Faculty Association.
 ULFA automatically sends out information packages and application forms early in January, with a deadline of mid-February.
 An annual fund total of $35,000 is available to assist Members with the cost of relocating as related to their study leave.
 Allocations are made based on the recommendation of the Study Leave Relocation Committee.

 The Faculty Association as well as tenured Faculty Members and those who have sat on STP Committees are helpful sources of information.
 All information related to Probation and Tenure can be found in Article 19 of the Faculty Handbook.

 Information regarding meetings is contained in Article 6 of the ULFA Bylaws.

 ULFA Scholarship & Tuition Benefit